pjelusic26/handwriting-character-recognition/README.md

 - OCR Jupyter Notebook which:
   - recognizes feature points (characters) from input image and saves them as individual image files
   - recognizes characters (OCR) from input image and calculates the result (parsing)
+  - *parsing only works for addition and subtraction
 - CNN Jupyter Notebook which:
   - takes input images and provides predictions (TensorFlow) after training (Mnist dataset)